 - Competitors are to follow all applicable copyright laws.
 Refer to the national Format Guide for copyright information.

-- The description area of YouTube must contain copyright information as well as the name of the event, competitor name(s), school, state.
+- The description area of YouTube must contain copyright information as well as the name of the event, competitor name(s), school, and state.

 - Upload the video to YouTube as unlisted and disable comments.
-Include URL on the submission form.
+Include the URL on Blue Panda.

 - Name video BroadcastJournalism_chaptername_year